geneontology/protege-tutorial/docs/Entities.md

 Creating the class hierarchy
 ----------------------------

 We will now create a simple class hierarchy.
-In protégé ‘class hierarchy’ typically refers to a sub/superclass hierarchy (also known as an is\_a hierarchy in OBO-Edit).
+In Protégé ‘class hierarchy’ typically refers to a sub/superclass hierarchy (also known as an is\_a hierarchy in OBO-Edit).
 We will return to relations such as ‘part of’ later on in this tutorial.
 For now, we will take advantage of the fact that the GO cell component ontology allows us to bypass this for now by means of classes such as ‘cell part’ and ‘nuclear part’.

 Using the class hierarchy view create a small section of the cellular component branch of the GO as shown in the following screenshot.
 Play around with add subclass, add sibling and the drag and drop functionality.

 ![](./media/image21.png)

-Don’t bother to add textual definitions, synonyms etc at this stage.
+Don’t bother to add textual definitions, synonyms, etc. at this stage.

 After you have become familiar, you can save your efforts or discard them – you won’t need this ontology from here on.